dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 8. If you chose a token for **Install Company Portal with VPP**, you can lock the device in Single App Mode (specifically, the Company Portal app) right after the Setup Assistant completes.
 Choose **Yes** for **Run Company Portal in Single App Mode until authentication** to set this option.
 To use the device, the user must first authenticate by signing in using the Company Portal.

-    Multi-factor authentication isn't supported on devices locked in Single App Mode.
+    Multi-factor authentication isn't supported on a single device locked in Single App Mode.
 This limitation exists because the device can’t switch to a different app to complete the second factor of authentication.
+Therefore, if you want multifactor authentication on a Single App Mode device, the second factor must be on a different device.

     This feature is only supported for iOS 11.3.1 and later.